owid/owid-grapher/README.md

     brew services start mysql@5.7
     ```

-5. Install yarn:

-    ```sh
-    npm install -g yarn
-    ```

-6. Git clone the "owid-content" folder as a sibling to owid-grapher:
+5. Git clone the "owid-content" folder as a sibling to owid-grapher:

     ```bash
     git clone https://github.com/owid/owid-content
     ```

-7. Inside the repo folder, install all dependencies by running:
+6. Inside the repo folder, install all dependencies by running:

     ```sh
-    yarn
+    npm install
     ```

 ### Other platforms

-You will need: [MySQL 5.7](https://www.mysql.com/), [Node 12.13.1+](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/).
-Running `yarn` in the repo root will grab the remaining dependencies.
+You will need: [MySQL 5.7](https://www.mysql.com/) and [Node 12.13.1+](https://nodejs.org/en/).
+Running `npm install` in the repo root will grab the remaining dependencies.

 ## Database setup